awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateIndex.md

 Required: Yes

  ** [RoleArn](#API_CreateIndex_RequestSyntax) **   <a name="Kendra-CreateIndex-request-RoleArn"></a>
-An AWS Identity and Access Management \(IAM\) role that gives Amazon Kendra permissions to access your Amazon CloudWatch logs and metrics\.
+An AWS Identity and Access Management\(IAM\) role that gives Amazon Kendra permissions to access your Amazon CloudWatch logs and metrics\.
 This is also the role used when you use the `BatchPutDocument` operation to index documents from an Amazon S3 bucket\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`
 Required: Yes

  ** [ServerSideEncryptionConfiguration](#API_CreateIndex_RequestSyntax) **   <a name="Kendra-CreateIndex-request-ServerSideEncryptionConfiguration"></a>
-The identifier of the AWS KMS customer managed key \(CMK\) to use to encrypt data indexed by Amazon Kendra\.
+The identifier of the AWS KMScustomer managed key \(CMK\) to use to encrypt data indexed by Amazon Kendra\.
 Amazon Kendra doesn't support asymmetric CMKs\.
 Type: [ServerSideEncryptionConfiguration](API_ServerSideEncryptionConfiguration.md) object
 Required: No